-Yum Yum Sauce is a favorite hibachi style sauce that is requested in double servings at the popular Japanese steakhouse restaurant chains!
-No matter what you call it, white sauce, shrimp sauce, pink sauce, sakura sauce, Yum Yum Sauce has earned it’s most commonly used name as it’s terrifically yummy!!
+Yum Yum Sauce is a favorite hibachi-style sauce that is requested in double servings at the popular Japanese steakhouse restaurant chains!
+No matter what you call it, white sauce, shrimp sauce, pink sauce, sakura sauce, the tasty Yum Yum Sauce has earned its most commonly used name as it's terrifically yummy!!

-This pink mayonnaise-based sauce varies between restaurants like Benihana, Kyoto and Kobe ( as well as MANY other local hibachi and teppanyaki style Japanese restaurants where the foods are grilled tableside ).
+This pink mayonnaise-based sauce varies between restaurants like Benihana, Kyoto, Shogun, and Kobe (as well as MANY other local hibachi and teppanyaki-style Japanese restaurants where the foods are grilled tableside).

 Where Did Yum Yum Sauce Originate?

-I mention the better brands of mayonnaise that will yield the best results for your Yum Yum Sauce, other brands will not taste the same.
-Duke’s brand mayonnaise is one of the preferred and best mayo’s in the South.
-Hellman’s is considered the best throughout many states, but is also known as Best Foods mayonnaise on the west coast ( West of The Rockies ).
+I mention the better brands of mayonnaise that will yield the best flavor results for your homemade pink sauce, other brands will not taste the same.
+Duke's brand mayonnaise is one of the preferred and best mayo's in the South.
+Hellman's is considered the best throughout many states but is also known as Best Foods mayonnaise on the west coast (West of The Rockies).

 If you have Kewpie mayonnaise, the best mayonnaise option, you can omit the additional sugar.